 Item Action Item Flow Specifies the items that flow across a connector in an interaction point.
 Used in the same way as UML Information Flows.
 See Using Information Flows Dependency Establishes a traceable relationship describing how one element is dependant upon another.
 Generalization Describes an element as a specialized descendant of another element, containing additional properties and behavior.
 Containment Graphically displays ownership of one element within a parent element.
 Part Association Describes the characteristics of a connection between a SysML Block and its internal parts, such as the multiplicity and type.
 Reference Association Describes the characteristics of a connection between separate SysML Blocks, such as the multiplicity and type.
 Shared Association Describes the characteristics of a common connection between SysML Blocks, such as the multiplicity and type.
+Association Block Describes an Association connector that is defined by a SysML Block.
+Connector Structural connection between Properties and Ports.
 Allocate Connects model elements to formalize a refinement of behavior, structure, constraints or design expectations.